 Nuclear energy currently provides 20% of total electricity generation in the United States.

-According to the U.S. Energy Information Administration’s 2014 estimates, output from nuclear power plants is expected to increase about 5% by 2040.
+According to the U.S. Energy Information Administration’s 2015 estimates, output from nuclear power plants is expected to remain flat through 2040.
 Nuclear capacity could decline by as much as 30% by 2035 unless existing plants are updated, licenses are extended, or new plants are constructed and operated in the very near future.
-Four reactors were removed from service in 2013, leaving a total of 61 commercially operating plants (with 99 reactors) in 30 states as of 2014.
+Four reactors were removed from service in 2013 and one entered service in 2014, leaving a total of 60 commercially operating plants (with 100 reactors) in 30 states as of 2015.
 But of those, 72 reactors received license renewals that allow longer operation.
-And in 2015 five new plants were under construction and proposals for eight more were under review by the Nuclear Regulatory Commission.
+And in 2015 four new plants were under construction and proposals for eight more were under review by the Nuclear Regulatory Commission.